tensorflow/fold/tensorflow_fold/g3doc/types.md

 ```

 But in order to obtain the output type, we need to actually call the function
-that we are wrapping (`td.add`, in this case).
+that we are wrapping (`tf.add`, in this case).
 These calls are made with
 placeholders in a special `tensorflow_fold_output_type_inference` name
 scope.
 Because of TensorFlow's execution semantics, the subgraphs thus created
-are never executed, but they are still there.
-If you don't want them, simply
+are never run, but they are still there.
+If you don't want them, simply pass
+`infer_output_type=False` when you construct the block, and call
-call `set_output_type` on your Function block immediately after it is
+`set_output_type` explicitly on your Function block immediately after it is
 constructed.

 ## Type canoncialization